-Perspectives: What makes a good leader?
+Q: What makes a good leader?

 CF: I think some of the most crucial skills in leadership can't be taught.
 To lead, you have to look around you and see what needs to get done.
 You need to recruit followers to your cause.
 You have to be open to others' ideas and perspectives.
 You have to be humble and admit your mistakes.
 Certain temperaments lend themselves to leadership.
 But the fundamental building blocks are inside everyone.

-So I guess my message is one of encouragement.
+I guess my message is one of encouragement.
 Don't put off leadership because you feel you need special training or an MBA or a certain experience.
 Sometimes the most important thing you can do is simply step up.
 Hey, all I did was show up to a board meeting, and look what happened.

-Perspectives: When you look back at your achievements so far, what are you most proud of?
+Q: When you look back at your achievements so far, what are you most proud of?

 There's a lot of power in having integrity.
 When you're perceived as honest and trustworthy, you can push harder.
-So you have to be mindful of that in all your interactions and really show others that you have their best interests at heart.
+So, you have to be mindful of that in all your interactions and really show others that you have their best interests at heart.

-Perspectives: You really seem to have a lot of courage.
+Q: You really seem to have a lot of courage.
 Where does that come from?

 CF: Someone once told me I had "moxie."
 I wasn't sure what that was, so I googled it.
 The original Moxie was a soft drink back in the 1930s.
 So, someone with moxie has energy, pep, courage, and determination.